 Lilly will collaborate with government and/or industry on research efforts to address bioterrorism threats.
 Per the government's request, Lilly will make available specialized research facilities for government- and/or industry-driven research and development of antibiotics and new antivirals for bioterrorism.
 Additionally, the company will make available a selected group of Lilly scientists highly skilled in antibacterial and antiviral research for purposes of addressing the current situation.
 Lilly will continue to pay the salaries and benefits for those individuals.

 Lilly, a leading innovation-driven corporation, is developing a growing portfolio of best-in-class pharmaceutical products by applying the latest research from its own worldwide laboratories and from collaborations with eminent scientific organizations.
 Headquartered in Indianapolis, Ind., Lilly provides answers – through medicines and information – for some of the world's most urgent medical needs.
+Additional information about Lilly is available at www.lilly.com.

 # # #